Ethane1755/Obsidian/Zettelkasten/Imaginary Audience.md

 Imaginary audience is a term which explains how teenagers normally think about other people.
 We tend to overreact and keep too much of their opinions in mind.

-When I was in eighth grade, I was very consicous
+When I was in eighth grade, I was very conscious